floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 It's amazing that they not only picked up on this, but found a format ("the heist") which lent itself to thorough personalization of side characters so naturally.
 It makes sense that we spend a lot of time getting to know Grunt (for example) in Mass Effect 2 since the game is based on the assumption that he's going to play an enormous role in events beyond the Omega 4 relay.
 The same way it makes sense that heist movies spend a lot of time focusing on "the driver" or "the hustler" - you'll know they'll be important later, even if they're a side character.

-## The Illusive Man and the cast of characters
+## The Illusive Man and the Cast of Characters

 Despite the praise I've heaped on it thus far, Mass Effect 2 has a few eye roll moments, and the Illusive Man is one of them.
 He is quintessential "bad" guy, Bond villian fare.
 He's still a fine character by all means, he just felt so one dimensional and phoned in.
 Even down to the name - "The Illusive Man."